dra11y/zcd/ROADMAP.md

 Fork zoxide to create working tab completion with pure Rust implementation, eliminating external dependencies and complex shell scripts.

 ## **CRITICAL: TAB COMPLETION RULES**:
 The reason we are doing this in Rust is so we have consistent, predictable behavior without errors across all shells that support any form of basic TAB completion function wrappers.
+Therefore, we must NOT rely on shell native behavior, because this would be too hard to maintain and test.
 1. z ..<TAB> -> nothing (except BEEP!), just like cd ..<TAB> behavior
 2. z ../<TAB> -> menu with parent directory entries (siblings), first entry selected
 3. The above should be recursive, i.e. z ../..<TAB> -> nothing, z ../../<TAB> -> menu with grandparent directory entries, and so on.